 Zimbabwe Country Report

 The ruling ZANU-PF party has focused its policy outlook on indigenisation and announced measures to stimulate local beneficiation in the agricultural and mining sectors.
 Potential for incremental policy moderation has been raised by ongoing economic challenges and as the authorities seek greater international re-engagement, including with the International Monetary Fund.
-Nevertheless, policy uncertainty in the run-up to 2018 elections is likely to continue to deter significant investment.
+Nevertheless, policy uncertainty under the new administration is likely to continue to deter significant investment.
 Infrastructure development plans set out in ZANU-PF's ZimAsset economic blueprint and the 2020 budget are hampered by capital challenges.

 No major organised non-state armed groups are active against the government.
 Instead, Zimbabwe faces politically motivated violence from the opposition, which will be exacerbated by demands for electoral reform, and crime driven by socio-economic hardships.
 Key hotspots for politically motivated violence and unrest include urban centres such as Harare and Bulawayo, and rural regions in Manicaland, Masvingo, and Mashonaland East provinces.
 Large numbers of refugees at international border posts would increase the risk of delays and insecurity along major cross-border routes, such as the Beitbridge border post with South Africa.

 Violent inter-state confrontations between Zimbabwe and its neighbours are unlikely.
 Political campaign rallies held by the ZANU-PF, as well as the opposition Movement for Democratic Change Zimbabwe (MDC-T), increases the risk of fighting between opposing party members, or between citizens and security forces.
 Confrontations are likely to take place in the main cities such as Harare or Bulawayo, increasing the risk of injury to passing-by expatriates, damage to high street property, and closure of roads.